 Monotheism is the belief in one God, while polytheism is the belief in many gods.

-Besides this, some ancient cultures worshipped many gods but believed in a supreme God that dominated other gods.
-For example, the Greeks believed Zeus was the King of Gods, but they also worshipped the other gods.
+Besides this, ancient cultures worshipped many gods but believed in a supreme God that dominated other gods.
+For example, the Greeks believed Zeus was the King of Gods, but they also worshipped other gods.

 Furthermore, while studying ancient cultures, it dawned on me that polytheism is older than monotheism.
 Sarah Johnson agrees with me for she wrote, “polytheism is always the older or ‘primary’ and monotheism the newer or secondary type of religion (Sarah Johnson, Ancient Religions).”
 It, therefore, appears that monotheists borrowed the concept of God from polytheists.

 I’m sometimes tempted to believe polytheism makes more logical sense than monotheism.
-Sometimes I wonder if God can hear all our prayers, answer them, and guide all of us at the same time.
+Sometimes I wonder whether God can hear all our prayers, answer them, and guide all of us at the same time.
 Maybe it’s true, as polytheists believe, that God rules over other gods that assist him in guiding us, and listening to our prayers.
-It also makes sense that if one wants wisdom and wealth, she should pray to the god of wisdom and wealth, instead of praying to the King of Gods/God.
+It also makes sense that if one wants wisdom and wealth, he should pray to the god of wisdom and wealth, instead of praying to the King of Gods/God.

 Lastly, is it sensible to argue that all ancient cultures believed in many gods because they were primitive, or because it was logical to believe in many gods?
 Moreover, why did various ancient cultures which never met, coincidentally believe in many gods?
 Maybe it’s because these gods existed.

 Anyway, the idea of many gods should be taken seriously because it might be the secret to freedom and understanding the higher realms.
 Maybe monotheism was created because it prevents people from realizing the true nature of the higher realms and it’s easier to control people who believe in one God.